-Director of Research, Anna is a 3rd-year Ph.D student at Northwestern's School of Education and Social Policy.
+Director of Research and Regional Director of Jamaica, Anna is a fifth-year Ph.D student at Northwestern's School of Education and Social Policy.
 Her research interests include building youth civic leaders, civic tech, design-thinking education, and design for equity.
 She received a BA in economics from Stanford University and previously worked as an economics researcher and as a program coordinator at a start-up in Silicon Valley.
 Anna also hails from the beautiful island of Jamaica!

 Code Coach & Curriculum Developer, is a graduate from Michigan State University with a Bachelors of Science in Computer Science and Physics.
 James has experience in all STEM fields and has a passion to grow the interest in STEM learning among middle school and high school students, especially coding and computer science.
 He currently works as a software developer in downtown Chicago where he enjoys writing websites and programs that work with big data.